 Panasonic LX15 versus Canon G9 X Mark II

-The Panasonic Lumix DMC-LX15 (called Panasonic LX10 in some regions) and the Canon PowerShot G9 X Mark II are two digital cameras that were announced, respectively, in September 2016 and January 2017.
+The Panasonic Lumix DMC-LX15 (called Panasonic LX10 in some regions) and the Canon PowerShot G9 X Mark II are two digital cameras that were officially introduced, respectively, in September 2016 and January 2017.
 Both the LX15 and the G9X Mark II are fixed lens compact cameras that are equipped with an one-inch sensor.
 Both cameras offer a resolution of 20 megapixel.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon G9 X Mark II is notably smaller (11 percent) than the Panasonic LX15.
 Moreover, the G9X Mark II is markedly lighter (34 percent) than the LX15.
 In this context, it is worth noting that neither the LX15 nor the G9X Mark II are weather-sealed.